BD2KGenomics/cgcloud/spark/README.rst

-The CGCloud Spark project lets you setup a functioning Apache Spark cluster in EC2 in just minutes, regardless of the number of nodes.
+The CGCloud Spark project lets you setup a fully configured Apache Spark cluster in EC2 in just minutes, regardless of the number of nodes.
 It is a plugin to CGCloud.
 While Apache Spark already comes with a script called ``spark-ec2`` that lets you build a cluster in EC2, CGCloud Spark differs from ``spark-ec2`` in the following ways (bad news first):

-* Tachyon and Yarn are not yet supported.
+* Tachyon or Yarn are not included

 * Setup time does not scale linearly with the number of nodes.
 Setting up a 100 node cluster takes just as long as setting up a 10 node cluster (2-3 min, as